DakDak-del/Picencrypt/README.md

 # Picencrypt
-This allows you to encrypt text data onto a file if you just want the exe it is in build
+This allows you to encrypt text data onto a photo

+if you just want the exe it is in build folder

 To use: